Deacon Jim Russell has an essay on the subject.

 Sometimes Catholics criticize Deacon Russell and other Permanent Deacons.

 Before closing, I just want to say I cannot say enough good about the Permanent Diaconate in the Church.
 Deacon Russell and others are actually in Holy Orders.
-Those like Deacon Russell as well as others I have met, are solid, well formed, Roman Catholic ministers who work tirelessly for the Church.
+Most I have met are solid, well formed, Roman Catholic ministers who work tirelessly for the Church.
 Usually married, with children, many have full time jobs and yet work in their dioceses, in chanceries, parishes or as chaplains elsewhere.
-They have the authority to teach.
-Which places them in the forefront of Evangelization.
 They are a great gift to the Church.
 Pray for them and support them, just as you do our priests.